AliceSion/The-Rainbow-Color/README.md

-# The-Rainbow-Color
+# The-Rainbow-ColorS
-This is the color included in rainbow.
+This is the colorS included in rainbow.